Severance Pay in Nova Scotia

 A quick way to calculate/estimate your severance pay in Nova Scotia is to try our Severance Pay Calculator.

-Is severance pay in Nova Scotia mandatory?
+Is Severance Pay in Nova Scotia Mandatory?

 With limited exceptions, when an employee is terminated without cause, Nova Scotia companies must provide advance written notice of your termination or pay instead of that notice (called severance pay).